Solar for your business

 How can I calculate the size solar electricity system I would need?

 The size of your system should be based upon your electricity usage patterns, not the size of your roof.
-Customers with high electric bills may consider a larger system.

 Besides the basic warranty, price & service questions, what are the other questions I should ask?